binerogroup/documentation/storage/retype-a-volume.rst

    NVMe, attach your volume, move the data to the local disk, then detach and delete the volume.

-The following two requirements *must be met* to re-type volumes that are attached to instances:
+The following two requirements **must be true** to re-type a volume attached to an instance:

 - The instance must be running.

 - There must not be :doc:`snapshots <snapshots/index>` on the volume.

 Any deviations will cause a silent fail.
 A volume that is not attached also cant have any snapshots but will otherwise be possible to just retype at convenience.

-A retype may take several hours, the instance is available during this time but may have reduced IO during the swap-over.
+A retype can take hours to complete depending on the size of the volume, the instance is available during this time but can have reduced IO during the swap-over.

 We recommend doing this procedure during the night time (when IO is likely less).